 This formula pulls the station name from cell B2, then uses the built-in PROPER function to capitalize it properly and make it read a little easier.
 Then the formula appends text labeling the elevation and pulls the elevation itself out of cell D2.
 So the result of the formula is “Alabaster – Elev: 173m”.

 Now copy and paste this formula all the way down column H to populate labels for all rows.

 6. Create the map using the GEO_MAP function.

 In cell I1 or any empty cell, write this formula:

 =GEO_MAP(A1:H3419, "contintental-us-weather-stations", "LatLng")

 The first argument is the data range to use for mapping; here we pass our entire data table including the header columns.
-The second argument is just a label to identify the map, and it will form part of the resulting map’s url; this can be any string.
-The third argument is the header for the column that will contains locations to map; the location column can contain coordinates as it does here, or addresses or place names as well.
+The second argument is just a label to identify the map, and it will form part of the resulting map’s URL; this can be any string.
+The third argument is the header for the column that will contain locations to map; the location column can contain coordinates as it does here, or addresses or place names as well.
 The third argument is optional, and can be omitted if your locations are in the first column in your table, or in a column called “Location”.
 Here our locations were in a middle column called “LatLng” so we needed to include it.

 The final map should look something like this:

-From the sidebar or from the full-page map, you can change settings about the map, like its title, description, and base map tile layer.
+From the sidebar or the full-page map, you can change settings about the map, like its title, description, and base map tile layer.
 We’ve changed the base map layer to Gray to better show the features and their colors.